I came across some discussion on motor timing and thought I should document it after some researching.

 What is motor timing?

-Motor timing is very important to motor efficiency, reliably, torque and RPM for multirotors.
+Motor timing is a settings on the ESC, it’s very important to motor efficiency, reliably, torque and RPM for multirotors.

 There are coils and magnets in a brushless motor.
 In order to make the motor spin, we run electrical current through the coil which will create magnetic force and attract the magnet.